luckworr/anychan-proxy/README.md

 ### Respose Headers

-#### `x-cookies`
+#### `x-cookie`

-The value of the `x-cookies` response header is gonna be the value of the `cookies` request header.
+The value of the `x-cookie` response header is gonna be the value of the `cookie` request header.
 So it could be used to debug exactly what cookies have been sent to the target URL.

 #### `x-cookies-enabled`